Pöpsel, Simon - JRG 11

 The many different cell types of our bodies share essentially the same genetic information, yet they differ dramatically in shape, behavior and function.
 A fundamental basis of these differences are the sets of genes that are transcribed (active) or repressed (inactive).
 Importantly, gene expression patterns, once set, can be passed on to daughter cells, thus allowing for stable cell identities within tissues and organs.

-In cancer, chromatin modifiers are frequently corrupted through mutations, chromosomal fusions or changes of their abundance, leading to aberrant gene expression patterns, loss of proliferation control or tissue invasive behavior.
+In cancer, chromatin modifiers are frequently dysfunctional because of mutations, chromosomal fusions or changes of their abundance, leading to a loss of transcriptional control and, consequently, pathological cellular phenotypes such as uncontrolled proliferation and tissue invasion.

-In order to understand the function of chromatin modifiers in health and disease, we have to identify the molecular mechanisms that guide them to their targets within the genome and locally regulate their enzymatic activity.
-With such knowledge in hand, we hope to be able to develop novel, targeted strategies to manipulate chromatin modifiers for cancer therapy in the future.
+In order to understand the function of chromatin regulator complexes in health and disease, we identify the molecular mechanisms that guide them to their targets within the genome and locally regulate their dynamic interactions and enzymatic activities.
+With such knowledge, we hope to better understand mechanisms of chromatin regulation and how the dysfunction of chromatin regulator complexes contributes to disease processes.

-Architecture of Human Histone Methyltransferase (HMTase) and Demethylase Complexes
+Structure and Regulation of Human Histone Methyltransferase and Demethylase Complexes

-Histone methyltransferases (HMTases) and demethylases are enzymes that attach and remove methyl groups from lysine or arginine residues, respectively.
-As all chromatin modifying enzymes, they are typically active as parts of multiprotein complexes.
-Subunits of these complexes and the enzymes themselves harbor interaction modules that help them recognize and respond to distinct features of their local chromatin environment.
+Histone methyltransferases (HMTases) and demethylases are enzymes that attach and remove methyl groups from lysine or arginine residues.
+Like all chromatin modifying enzymes, they are typically active as parts of multi-protein complexes.
+Subunits of these complexes engage in dynamic interactions with other regulatory factors to recognize and respond to distinct features of their local chromatin environment.

 Lab Website